 According to recent data from Bankrate, most homeowners do not build enough equity in their home to offset buying, closing, and moving costs until they’ve been in their home for around five years.

 Home equity is the percentage of your home that you truly own.
 Let’s say you bought your home entirely with your own cash, then you would have 100 percent equity.
 However, most people choose to borrow money to buy a home, which means they slowly build equity as they repay the loan with interest each month.

 You can estimate your home equity by subtracting the amount of money you owe on the home (remaining loan balance) from the amount of money you could sell your home for (market price).
 Here’s an example:

 |Market Price||Loan balance||Your equity|

-Use our home value tool to estimate the market price for your home.
+Get your home value from Opendoor.
 You can find your loan balance on your latest mortgage statement.

 It’s possible to have negative equity in a home, meaning you owe more money than the home can sell for.
 This is commonly called being “underwater” on your mortgage.
 Selling your home for significantly less than you paid is typically done as a last resort.

 Understanding how much equity you have is a good first step in determining if you should sell your home.
 Once you have an idea of “how much of your home you own”, you can estimate if your equity will cover the costs of selling.

 3. How much will it cost to sell my home?